Unit 1 test scheduled for 24 September.

 Although most of the molecules in the cells of living organisms are small (e.g. salts, water, and dissolved gases), some of the most important compounds in cells are the very large carbon based macromolecules that make up the physical structure of the cell, regulate its metabolic activities, supply the cell with energy, and form the genetic material of the organism.
 As this course progresses throughout the year, there will be few units that do not rely on the information your will learn in these lessons.
 Consider this unit as the foundation for work you will be doing all year long.

 Now for some basics.
-Go to Kimball's pages and view the diagrams of the simple organic molecules there.
+Go to Module 6 and view the diagrams of the simple organic molecules in Figure 8, page 31.
 Notice a few important things.
 All these molecules contain the element carbon.
 As such they are often called "organic" compounds.
 A simple definition of organic compounds are substances that contain carbon.
 At one time the prevision that these compounds are produced by biological systems was part of the definition, but modern chemistry has made that obsolete.
 However, many of these molecules are important constituents of cells; hence the field of science called biochemistry.
 Learn the names and be able to recognize the most common functional groups we will encounter in this course; alcohols, carbolic acids, ethers, esters, and amines.
 The diagrams on this page are of some very simple examples of compounds containing these functional groups.
 There are links to much larger and more complicated compounds with these groups that we will study later.

-Homework, due 10 September.
+Homework U01-1, due 9 September.
 List and define the five functional groups discussed above and give one specific example of each.
-Use examples that are not used on this Kimball page; use the links to find your examples.
+Use examples that are not used in Figure 8.
 Email your answer using your Fontbonne account.

 View this Brightstorm video, "Carbohydrates."

-Go to the Kimball section on carbohydrates.
+Go to Module 9, Carbohydrates.
 A defining characteristic of these compounds are the three elements they contain and their relative proportions to one another (1 carbon: 2 hydrogen: 1 oxygen).
-The simplest carbohydrates are the sugars.
-Kimball gives you three examples, glucose, galactose, and fructose.
-Be sure you understand why these compounds are carbohydrates and why they are called structural isomers.
+Some of the simplest carbohydrates are the sugars.
+You will be introduced to three examples; glucose, maltose, and sucrose.
+Be sure you understand why these compounds are carbohydrates and which compounds are monosaccharides and which are disaccharides.
 Glucose will be by far the most important sugar for us.
 Be able to recognize a diagram of glucose.
 These simple sugars (i.e. monomers) are often linked together to form larger carbohydrates (i.e. polymers).
 Carbohydrates composed of two simple sugars are called disaccharides (e.g. sucrose and lactose) and larger compounds of many linked sugars are polysaccharides (e.g. starch, cellulose, glycogen).

-Homework, Due 12 September.
+Homework U01-2, Due 11 September.
 Email the answers to the following questions using your Fontbonne account.

 - Explain why glucose and fructose can have the same molecular formula but different chemical and physical properties.